 Too often in Springfield, we’ve lost focus on what it takes to support a healthy economy.
 I can tell you that I’m encouraged by a changing attitude on the importance of job creation, and there’s more to be done.

 Some tax credits in Illinois work well to boost our economy, and the EDGE tax credits are one of them.
-I support reforms to ensure the process for those credits is streamlined so they can better be utilized by companies creating and retaining jobs.
+I support reforms to ensure the process for those credits is streamlined so they can better be utilized by companies of every size that create and retain jobs.
 I also support improvements in state environmental oversight to avoid unnecessary duplications and hassles in fees and permitting that force businesses to look to other states to grow.